Bunphengchhay/cmpe274-80-hackathon/README.md

     In this section, we developed information retrieval systems where the application can retrieve information from the submission documents.
 It could be images, pdf, word docs, or text files.
 The application then use deep learning models to extract data from the submission documents and return it to the users.

 ## Technical Aspect
+Colab Notebook is available for preview download, and the final solution will be implemented using Python programming languages, MatplotLib, Haystack, and Transformer.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Bunphengchhay/cmpe274-80-hackathon/blob/main/hackathon102-2.ipynb)

 ## Data Visualization